 Emerging Leader 2017 - 2018

-Peter has also dedicated thousands of hours to Willum Warrain and its ongoing development as a thriving gathering place.
+Peter has dedicated thousands of hours to Willum Warrain and its ongoing development as a thriving gathering place.
 He has been a strong advocate since its inception and has represented the local Aboriginal community on many panels and committees, cultivated numerous partnerships and relationships with other agencies (NGO’s, government and philanthropic), and actively engaged with the broader community.

 His vision for the Indigenous community in Victoria is for Victorian Koories, and Aboriginal and Torres Strait Islanders living off country, to be proud of who they are as Indigenous peoples both on an individual and collective basis, through close (re)connectedness with their cultures and communities.

-In 2018 Peter was appointed as the Executive Officer of an Aboriginal and Torres Strait Islander Community Led Philanthrophic Fund – Koondee Woonga-gat Toor-rong.
-The Fellowship for Indigenous Leadership, along with the Australian Communities Foundation and Woor-Dungin, has been working with Towards a Just Society Fund (TJSF) to support the transition of TJSF into Koondee Woonga-gat Toor-rong.
+Peter was also the Executive Officer of an Aboriginal and Torres Strait Islander Community Led Philanthrophic Fund – Koondee Woonga-gat Toor-rong.